IBM/cloud-pak/repo/case/ibm-ucdr-case/README.md

 * You can also edit this file defining the CASEs with pinned down versions which should include your product.
 The following is an example file, `my-csc.yaml`:

    ```
-   name: "UrbanCode Deploy"                         # <required> defines the name for the "product"; this is NOT a CASE name, but follows IBM CASE name rules.
+   name: "DevOps Deploy"                         # <required> defines the name for the "product"; this is NOT a CASE name, but follows IBM CASE name rules.
 For more information, see https://ibm.biz/case-yaml
    version: "7.3.1"                                # <required> defines a version for the "product"
    description: "an example product targeting OCP 4.9" # <optional, but recommended> defines a human readable description for this listing of components
    cases:                                          # list of CASEs.
 First item in the list is assumed to be the "top-level" CASE, and all others are dependencies
   - name: ibm-ucd-prod
-    version: 1.4.12
+    version: @caseversion@
     launch: true                                  # Exactly one CASE should have this field set to true.
 The launch scripts of that CASE are used as an entry point while executing 'ibm-pak launch' with a ComponentSetConfig
    ```